How Often Should You Replace Your Truck Tires?

 Truck Tire Replacement Frequency

 Every truck is different.
 This means that, unlike passenger cars, there’s no solid guide that lists the recommended tire replacement intervals for all semi trucks or work trucks.
 In Florida, a driver can usually expect to get up to 100,000 miles from a semi truck tire set.
-Without a standardized guide, though, the most important thing you can do is stay up to date with truck maintenance.
+Without a standardized guide, though, the most important thing you can do is stay up to date with truck and tire maintenance.

 Tire Maintenance Tips